almereyda/awesome-starred/README.md

 - [digidem/mapeo-mobile](https://github.com/digidem/mapeo-mobile) - Monitor and document the world around you
 - [beakerbrowser/homebase](https://github.com/beakerbrowser/homebase) - Self-deployable tool for hosting hyper:// websites
 - [fablabcb/openbookscanner](https://github.com/fablabcb/openbookscanner) - Ein offener Buchscanner
-- [Joe-Appleby/tiny-ILS](https://github.com/Joe-Appleby/tiny-ILS) - A very small library system intended to run on a pi and use 1D barcodes to manage log in and book checked out material.
-A catalogue will follow later on.
 - [tsx/shireframe](https://github.com/tsx/shireframe) - Declarative wireframes for programmers, based on web technologies.
 Pull requests are welcome!
 - [oeg-upm/outlinejs](https://github.com/oeg-upm/outlinejs) - Draw an outline or roadmap for a workflow
 - [mapbox/geojsonhint](https://github.com/mapbox/geojsonhint) - IMPORTANT: development of this project has been paused, see the README (Validate GeoJSON against the specification)